EpicBrainUser/python-booklet/python_booklet.typ

 Now if you initialise without the email or hash fields, we get an empty string.
 Note this only works for #gls("imu") values.
 \
-You can also modify some values and how the dataclass behaves when you pass in parameters when you use the wrapper.
+You can also modify some values and how the dataclass behaves when you pass in #glspl("parameter") when you use the wrapper.
 Here are some useful ways to change how it behaves:\

 1. `repr` by default is true and modifies the representation of the class.\
 By default if you print a dataclass it gives you all the values of the dataclass, for example if we printed our earlier dataclass user we would get:\